AffiliateWP/affiliatewp-affiliate-area-tabs/readme.txt

 == Changelog ==

 = 1.2 =
+* New: Improved admin UI
-* New: Drag and drop tabs to redorder them.
+* New: Drag and drop tab reordering.
 Requires AffiliateWP version 2.1.7 or newer
+* New: Improved integration with other add-ons that add tabs to the Affiliate Area

 = 1.1.6 =
 * Tweak: Compatibility updates for AffiliateWP v2.1.7